powercord-org/powercord-backend/src/documentation/first/introduction.md

  `require('../module_that_makes_discord_good.js')`.

 ## Bonus Points
-Knowing those things isn't required and we'll explain the basics in the docs.
+Knowing those things isn't required and we'll explain the basics in the docs but they are used alot during plugin development depending on what you are creating.

  - **React**: Discord is built with React, so is Powercord's UIs.
 You'll also have to deal with React elements when injecting into already existing UIs.
  - **Flux**: Discord uses Flux to store all of the data it handles.
 You can make use of them to have components